sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

 * `Add` becomes `AddAsync` and returns a `Task`.
 * `GetSubsets` and `GetSupersets` return `IAsyncEnumerable<TValue>`
 * The comparer constructor parameter is not optional.
-This is because the unsuitability of default comparer for anything involving persistence - the "arbitrary but consistent decision" it makes when collisions occur will not necessarily be the same across runs.
+This is because of the unsuitability of default comparer for anything involving persistence - the "arbitrary but consistent decision" it makes when collisions occur will not necessarily be the same across runs.
-* The default root node is a new implmentation of a type that just stores things in memory.
+* The default root node is a new implementation of a type that just stores things in memory.
 Again, this trie implementation is really intended for custom node implementations, but there's no actual problem with just keeping stuff in memory, so this default remains.